ChrisLindland/racecar-website/docs/week1/04_eow/lab.md

 You can also implement a PID controller to try and make your driving more accurate.

-Copy the starter code below into the `wall_follower` starter code file so roslaunch will work correctly.
+Copy the starter code below into the `wall_follower` starter code file so roslaunch will work correctly (make sure you save your wall follower code somewhere else first!).
 Then run `roslaunch wall_follower wall_follower.launch` just like yesterday.

 ```python
 #!/usr/bin/env python